whatmakeart/whatmakeart.github.io/content/courses/modeling-and-fabrication/2026-spring/04-laser-cutting/04-12-lamp-prototype-3d-model-and-render-image-assignment.md

 ---
 title: 04.12 Lamp Prototype 3D Model and Render Image Assignment
 date: 2026-02-04T09:00:00-04:00
-lastmod: 2026-02-05T07:21:45-04:00
+lastmod: 2026-02-05T16:59:25-04:00
 ---

 ## Assignment Deliverables

-1. 3D model file of lamp prototype
+1. 3D model file of lamp prototype using Fusion, Blender, Maya, or other 3D software

-- Fusion .f3d model file
-- Blender .blend model file
    - Label file YYYY-MM-DD Lastname Firstname Lamp Prototype Model (`.f3d`,`.blend`,`.ma`, `.mb`)

-2. Rendering(s) of project with appearances applied
+2. Rendering(s) of lamp prototype model with appearances or textures applied
    - Label file(s) YYYY-MM-DD Lastname Firstname Lamp Prototype Render 1 (`.png`,`.jpg`)

 ## Assignment Overview

 Using your sketches, cardboard model, and peer feedback, make a digital 3D model of your prototype lamp 3D print and laser cut project in Fusion.
+You can use any additional 3D or 2D software as needed to complete the project.
+Spend ~4 hours working on your 3D model.
+You might not complete every part of the lamp.
+That is ok.
+Work on the project for a real 4 hours.
+Then spend ~30 minutes making a render image of your progress so far.

-Each piece of the project should be a separate component so the parts can be laid flat for laser cutting and arranged on the print bed for 3D printing.
+Each piece of the lamp model should be a separate component.
+If it will be a different piece in real life then it should be a separate component in the Fusion model.
+This will allow the the parts can be laid flat for laser cutting and arranged on the print bed for 3D printing.

-You are required to use at least one user parameter dimension for "ply" or the thickness of the material you are cutting.
-Materials vary in width, so we will [measure the material before cutting](https://youtu.be/a7HOiBC_81s) on the laser cutter.
+You are required to use at least one user parameter dimension for "ply" for the thickness of the material you are cutting.
+Materials vary in thickness, so we will [measure the material before cutting](https://youtu.be/a7HOiBC_81s) on the laser cutter.
 When we know the real thickness of the material [using digital calipers](https://youtu.be/oOZjbbe6YZk), then we can change the "ply" variable and the model will produce an accurate cut file for the laser cutter.
 Fusion is able to make a kerf adjustment based on the thickness of the laser.

 ### Minimum Design Requirements

-- Use 3D Printed Part
+- Use a 3D Printed Part
-- Use 1/8" - 1/4" plywood or clear acrylic
+- Use a 1/8" - 1/4" plywood / acrylic / paper laser cut part
 - Have a minimum of 1 [laser cut joint](../../../../digital-fabrication/laser-cutting/laser-cut-joints.md)
 - Have a minimum of 1 fastener joint
 - Have a minimum of 1 3D printed thread joint
 - Have a minimum of 1 surface with laser engraving or etching
-- Create a joint or connection between the 3D print and the laser cut piece(s)
+- Create an intentional joint or connection between the 3D print and the laser cut piece(s)

 ### Design Considerations